William Tunstall-Pedoe

-William Tunstall-Pedoe FREng (born January 1969) is a British entrepreneur and computer scientist whose primary field of expertise is Artificial Intelligence.
+William Tunstall-Pedoe (born 29 January 1969) is a British entrepreneur and computer scientist whose primary field of expertise is Artificial Intelligence.
 He was the founder and CEO of Evi (formerly True Knowledge), a pioneering voice assistant, semantic search and question answering startup, and following the acquisition of Evi by Amazon was a key member of the team that built and launched Amazon Alexa.

-He is currently the founder and CEO of UnlikelyAI, a British start-up focused on producing safe, general intelligence using neuro-symbolic methods.
+Tunstall-Pedoe is currently the founder and CEO of UnlikelyAI, a British start-up focused on producing safe, general intelligence using neuro-symbolic methods.

 Early life and family

-Tunstall-Pedoe was born into a family of medical professionals in Dulwich.
-He is the son and nephew of identical twin cardiologists Hugh and Dan Tunstall Pedoe, the grandson of the mathematician Daniel Pedoe and the great nephew of Colditz escapee Pete Tunstall.
-He moved to Scotland when he was 13 years old where he wrote commercial software for a business run by the computer teacher while at the High School of Dundee.
+In 1969, Tunstall-Pedoe was born into a family of medical professionals in Dulwich.

+Tunstall-Pedoe is the son and nephew of identical twin cardiologists Hugh and Dan Tunstall Pedoe, the grandson of the mathematician Daniel Pedoe, and the great nephew of Colditz escapee Pete Tunstall.

+In 1982, when he was 13 years old, Tunstall-Pedoe moved to Scotland, where he wrote commercial software for a business run by the computer teacher while at the High School of Dundee.
 He subsequently studied computer science at Churchill College, Cambridge.